 Forensic Psychiatry Evaluations, Consultations, and Expert Witness Testimony

 Dr. John Tennison's Qualifications

 Dr. John Tennison received his M.D. degree from Stanford University School of Medicine.
 (Both U. S. News and World Report and the Gourman Report rank Stanford among the top 10 medical schools in the United States.)
-He is a board-certified diplomate of the American Board of Psychiatry and Neurology, Inc., a member Board of the American Board of Medical Specialties.
+He became a board-certified diplomate of the American Board of Psychiatry and Neurology, Inc., a member Board of the American Board of Medical Specialties, in 2004.
 Dr. Tennison also holds a degree in psychology from the Johns Hopkins University.
 (Johns Hopkins is widely regarded as having the best pre-medical program in the nation.)
 Dr. Tennison completed his psychiatry residency and served as Chief Resident Physician in the Department of Psychiatry at the University of Texas Health Science Center in San Antonio.
 He is an Honorary Fellow of the Group for the Advancement of Psychiatry (GAP).
 (The GAP Honorary Fellowship is among the highest honors within the field of psychiatry.)

 Peer Review and Critical Acclaim from Medical Colleagues

 Historical Basis for Dr. John Tennison's Interest in Psychiatry and in San Antonio, Texas